Toxic Water Exposure at Camp Lejeune

 Until 2009, the Agency for Toxic Substances and Disease Registry (ATSDR) refused to admit to the alarmingly high levels of benzene present in Camp Lejeune well water caused by a gradual leak of 800,000 gallons of fuel near the well that served Hadnot Point, where officer’s quarters and the base hospital were located.

-For years, Marine Corps officials denied and covered up the problem.
-Most Marine veterans and their families had no idea that they were drinking contaminated water until Congress required the military to notify affected service members beginning in 2008.
+For years, Marine Corps officials denied this heinous oversight.
+Marine veterans and their families didn’t that they had consumed contaminated water until Congress required the military to notify affected service members beginning in 2008.
 Since then, the Department of Defense has released thousands of documents about water contamination at Camp Lejeune.

-If you are a veteran or family member of a veteran who has suffered cancer or other health problems after living at Camp Lejeune, call 888-822-7079 today to schedule a consultation.
+If you are a veteran or family member of a veteran who has suffered cancer or other health problems after living at Camp Lejeune, call (888) 883-2483 today or contact us online.
 There is no cost or obligation to discuss your case with a lawyer.
-Our Camp Lejeune toxic water attorneys represent veterans at VA regional offices throughout the United States, and before the Board of Veterans' Appeals and the United States Court of Appeals for Veterans Claims (USCAVC).